 DotCom is King: Avoid the painful mistake of lesser-known extensions, such as .pro, .biz, .co, etc. As the CEO of Overstock.com discovered “…of 13 people who were trying to visit us through O.co, eight were typing O.com … O.co was my bad call”.
 If this experience is typical, picking a lesser extension means losing 61% of your visitors to your dotcom competitor.
 This loss is known as “traffic leakage”.
 After learning this lesson, Overstock soon returned to the tried and true dotcom (Overstock.com) as their primary US domain.

 DotCom will rule for many years.
-Starting in 2014, new extensions will flood the domain space.
-Over 1900 applications for global top level domains (gTLD) have been submitted.
-For example, two of these applications are for “.hotels” and “.marriott”.
-The complete address might look like “find.hotels” or “discount.marriott”.
-New registries will market their new gTLD, hoping theirs will be the next big thing.
+It’s 2014.
+What about new extensions (gTLD) like ‘.club’ and ‘.tattoo’?
+Vested interests will peddle hundreds of alternatives to dotcom, hoping to be the next big thing.
 Yet, these new kids on the block don’t mention 13 real-world experiments that may foreshadow their fate.
 In the year 2000, seven gTLDs (.aero, .biz, .coop, .info, .museum, .name and .pro) went live.
 In 2004, six more gTLDs (.asia, .cat, .jobs, .mobi, .tel and .travel) went live.
 These 13 gTLDs have been live, and promoted, for many years.
 Yet, have you heard of them?
 Probably not.
 Have your customers heard of them?
 Probably not.
 After about a decade of trying, these 13 combined drive less than 2% of all internet traffic.
 The clear winner was dotcom.
-These ‘new’ gTLDs have had about a decade or longer to make an impact.
+These 13 ‘new’ gTLDs have had about a decade or longer to make an impact.
 Yet, the vast majority of internet users are still unaware of them.
-As hundreds of new extensions shout to be heard, they will likely drown each other out.
+As hundreds of new extensions shout to be heard, they are drowning each other out.
 If you know your domain name history, predicting a winner is easy: dotcom.
 Companies that naively build their business on less popular extensions suffer a fatal flaw: traffic leakage, just as the CEO of Overstock.com discovered.
 Consider this scenario: A new hotel booking company registers the domain “find.hotels”.
 When customers see ads for “find.hotels”, many will visit findhotels.com or find.hotels.com.
 This leakage of customers means ad dollars are wasted.
 What’s worse, these lost customers arrive at the dotcom competition’s front door.
 Competition that had the vision to invest in the dotcom.
 If history is any indication, real-world customer behavior will reward dotcoms for many years.

 Options: Each dotcom offers multiple paths to success: